pytexas/PyTexas2015/frontend/pages/speakers/call-for-proposals.md

 ### Does PyTexas offer any financial support for speakers?

 PyTexas does not currently offer financial support for speakers.
 Since PyTexas is a community driven, not for profit conference, all speakers are required to purchase a ticket and provide accommodations for themselves.
-PyTexas does have a fund for financial assistance, and speakers welcome to apply for those funds.
-However, the funds are limited and
+PyTexas does have a fund for financial assistance, and speakers are welcome to apply for those funds.
+However, the assistance funds are limited and are used mainly for general attendees.

 ### [Submit A Talk Form >](/2015/speakers/submit-talk)